dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 ## Prerequisites
 - You have a dbt Cloud account that is on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
+- You have a multi-tenant deployment environment setup.
+For information, refer to [Tenancy](/docs/cloud/about-cloud/tenancy) .

 ## Create a webhook subscription {#create-a-webhook-subscription}
 From your **Account Settings** in dbt Cloud (using the gear menu in the top right corner), click **Create New Webhook** in the **Webhooks** section.
 You can find the appropriate dbt Cloud access URL for your region and plan with [Regions & IP addresses](/docs/cloud/about-cloud/regions-ip-addresses).